-[360S] Quaternary Geochronology.
-Examines the development and application of dating techniques that are appropriate over the last 5 million years.
-Specifically, dendrochronology, 210 Pb, radiocarbon, Ur-series, paleomagnetic, thermoluminescence and cosmogenic surface exposure dating.
-Examples will be drawn from both geologic contexts and those that apply to archaeologic sites important to hominid evolution and climate change.
+360S Quaternary Geochronology.
+Examines the development and application of dating techniques that are appropriate over the last five million years, including dendrochronology, 210Pb, radiocarbon, Uranium-series, paleomagnetic, thermoluminescence and cosmogenic surface exposure dating.
+Examples drawn from geologic and archaeological contexts that are important to climate change and hominid evolution.
 Field trips.
-Prerequisite, Geology 211 or consent of instructor.
+Prerequisite, Geology 211 or 222 or consent of instructor.
+One-half credit.
 (Same as Geology 360.)
-(Next offered 2001-02.)
+E. Domack.